stripe/veneur/README.md

 Veneur assumes you have a running DogStatsD on the localhost and emits metrics to it's default port of 8125.
 Those metrics are:

 * `veneur.packet.error_total` - Number of packets that Veneur could not parse due to some sort of formatting error by the client.
-* `veneur.flush.error_total` - Number of errors when attempting to POST metrics to Datadog.
-* `veneur.flush.metrics_total` - Total number of metrics flushed at each flush time, tagged by `metric_type`.
+* `veneur.flush.post_metrics_total` - The total number of time-series points that will be submitted to Datadog via POST.
+Datadog's rate limiting is roughly proportional to this number.
+* `veneur.flush.content_length_bytes` - The number of bytes in a single POST body.
+Remember that Veneur POSTs large sets of metrics in multiple separate bodies in parallel.
 * `veneur.flush.part_duration_ns` - Time taken for the POST transaction to the Datadog API.
-Tagged by `part` for each sub-part `prepare`, `json`, `compress` and `post`.
+Tagged by `part` for each sub-part `marshal` (assembling the request body) and `post` (blocking on an HTTP response from Datadog).
+* `veneur.flush.total_duration_ns` - Total time spent POSTing to Datadog, across all parallel requests.
+Under most circumstances, this should be roughly equal to the total `veneur.flush.part_duration_ns`.
+If it's not, then some of the POSTs are happening in sequence, which suggests some kind of goroutine scheduling issue.
+* `veneur.flush.error_total` - Number of metrics dropped from errors attempting to POST to Datadog.
+If you're getting errors POSTing, this metric tells you how much damage those errors are causing to your metrics pipeline.
 * `veneur.flush.worker_duration_ns` - Per-worker timing — tagged by `worker` - for flush.
 This is important as it is the time in which the worker holds a lock and is unavailable for other work.
-* `veneur.worker.metrics_processed_total` - Total number of metrics processed between flushes by workers, tagged by `worker`.
+* `veneur.worker.metrics_processed_total` - Total number of metric packets processed between flushes by workers, tagged by `worker`.
 This helps you find hot spots where a single worker is handling a lot of metrics.
+The sum across all workers should be approximately proportional to the number of packets received.
+* `veneur.worker.metrics_flushed_total` - Total number of metrics flushed at each flush time, tagged by `metric_type`.
+A "metric", in this context, refers to a unique combination of name, tags and metric type.
+You can use this metric to detect when your clients are introducing new instrumentation, or when you acquire new clients.
+* `veneur.unique_sender_ips` - The number of unique IPs that have submitted metrics to Veneur.
+This is another way to detect a sudden increase in the number of clients.

 # Status